kazetsukaimiko/client-hint/README.md

 ### Contributing
 * First and foremost, you require a GitHub account.
 Start there.
 * Fork this project.
-* Make changes in a non-master branch
+* Make changes in your fork, committing/pushing there.
-* Submit a PR against kazetsukaimiko/master.
+* Submit a PR against kazetsukaimiko/master to get your changes upstream.
+* Pull from upstream to get my changes into your fork.

 ### Starting Thorntail